 Managing the Period After a Decision Is Issued

 Once a decision has been made, applicants must continue to follow instructions carefully.
 Those applying from overseas may need to return to the visa centre for passport collection.
+For more details on getting your passport and documents back during or after a UK visa decision, see our guide on the Home Office return of documents process.
 Others may receive digital immigration status instructions.
 Applicants inside the UK may need to wait for a BRP card unless they applied using the ID Check App.

 During this stage, delays may still occur, especially around public holidays or periods of high demand.
 Being prepared for a short logistical wait helps reduce tension after a long application process.